BoevaLab/CRCPolyp/FinalCode/notebooks/README.md

 ## Description

 This folder contains the notebooks used for the analysis.
+This README will walk you through the different steps to reproduce the analysis, including links to download the data.

 ### How to reproduce the analysis